 It has been a massive battle over many years to ensure that construction is managed in accordance with the guidelines, regulations, laws and standards that were developed to keep bike riders safe, and that the project delivers high-quality new cycling facilities as a legacy of the mammoth NSW Government investment.

-Bicycle NSW collaborated with local friends at the Inner West Bicycle Coalition and BayBUG to prepare an issues paper outlining the challenges and opportunities for this part of the Inner West.
-We continue to advocate for road space reallocation on Victoria Road to accommodate regional cycleways, wider footpaths and essential tree canopy.
-We urged NSW Government to take advantage of the reduced surface traffic promised by the new toll-free tunnel - before new induced traffic fills the available space.
+In 2022, Bicycle NSW collaborated with local friends at the Inner West Bicycle Coalition and BayBUG to prepare an issues paper outlining the challenges and opportunities for this part of the Inner West.
+We explored the options for delivering a Lilyfield Connection, a project that is still languishing after decades of advocacy.
+And we made a strong case for road space reallocation on Victoria Road to accommodate regional cycleways, wider footpaths and essential tree canopy.
+We urged NSW Government to take advantage of the reduced surface traffic promised by the new toll-free tunnel - before new induced traffic filled the available space.

-The good news!
+There is good news!
 The tunnelling site at the old Rozelle Rail Yards has been converted into 9.5 hectares of new open space.
 There are some excellent new shared paths and high-quality sports ovals and playgrounds.
-Transport for NSW Have provided a dedicated walking and cycling Rozelle Parklands website to communicate the details.
+Transport for NSW has provided a dedicated Rozelle Parklands website to communicate the details.

 The new walking and cycling routes connect existing active transport links around Victoria Road, Annandale and the Anzac Bridge.
 There are still many issues with crossing the mammoth junction at surface level, but riders through the area should be able to use the tunnel under Victoria Road and the Green Bridge over City West Link to bypass a lot of awkward crossings.
 They will give local residents new options to avoid the Roze-hell traffic jams!

 Unfortunately, many important details, essential to connect the Parklands into the fabric of neighbouring communities have been overlooked - or left to Inner West Council to complete in the future.
-Bicycle NSW continue to work with local politicians and council staff to ensure that Transport for NSW delivers much-needed kerb ramps, pedestrian crossings, better light phasing and accessible intersections as much as possible.
+Bicycle NSW identified 6 priorities for fixing active transport connections.
+We continue to work with local politicians and council staff to ensure that Transport for NSW delivers much-needed kerb ramps, pedestrian crossings, better light phasing and accessible intersections as much as possible.
+Our submission to the Rozelle Parklands Master Plan and Plan of Management highlights current advocacy issues.

 The story of the Rozelle Interchange